Bhaskers-Blu-Org2/CAM/README.md

 - Unify certificate download processes throughout multiple properties.
 - Allow properties to decouple certificate deployment and code deployment.

-# Auto renewal overview:
+# Auto renewal overview
 - A certificate in the KeyVault reaches a pre-determined point in its lifetime where it is configured to make a request to SSLAdmin for renewal.
 - The certificate is renewed by SSLAdmin and put into the KeyVault.

-# Certificate download overview:
+# Certificate download overview
 - The CAM is run either during deployment of a new VM, or periodically through a scheduled task.
 - The CAM fetches its relevant manifest JSON file from the KeyVault.
 - The CAM reads the manifest and downloads all the certificates listed by default unless otherwise specified in the “deploy” property.
 - The CAM deletes certificates from the machine with the “deploy” property set to “false”.

-# CAM structure:
+# CAM structure
 - CAM.psm1 – The PowerShell module that houses the CAM’s functionality.
 - CAMConfig.json – The CAM’s configuration file.
 - CAMAuth.pfx – A certificate that the CAM uses to authenticate itself to AAD.